noah-correa/COMP6080-ass2-javascript/README.md

 2. When it was posted
   * If the job was posted today (in the last 24 hours), it should display how many hours and minutes ago it was posted
   * If the job was posted more than 24 hours ago, it should just display the date DD/MM/YYYY that it was posted
 3. The job content itself.
-The job content contains a few optional fields:
+The job content includes the following:
   * An image to describe the job (jpg in base64 format)
   * A title for the new job (just as a string)
   * A starting date for the job (just as a string)
-4. How many likes it has (or none)
+  * How many likes it has (or none)
-5. The job description text
+  * The job description text
-6. How many comments the job post has
+  * How many comments the job post has

 ### 2.3.
 Milestone 3 - Advanced Feed (10%)